 DROP FOREIGN KEY constraint_name;

-This can also be handed by dropping CONSTRAINT:
+This can also be handled by dropping CONSTRAINT:

 ALTER TABLE public.jira_epiccolors